 Implementing an effective employee engagement program can pay dividends in helping your organization reach larger goals, like boosting employee morale and retention.
-Josh Bersin & Associates finds that organizations whose recognition programs are highly effective at improving engagement also have 31% less turnover among their workforce.
+Josh Bersin & Associates find that organizations whose recognition programs are highly effective at improving engagement also have 31% less turnover among their workforce.

 Your organization may have buy-in from leadership and you may have developed a plan so that employees experience meaningful recognition from managers and peers.
 But, are you truly reaching the goals set by your recognition and engagement strategy?

 Envision what successful employee recognition and engagement look like within your company.
 This isn’t a one-size-fits-all approach, because each organization faces its own set of challenges at any given time.
 Defining your employee engagement goals that make sense for your team is key.

 For example, does your organization envision success as increased peer-to-peer recognition across your organization, which could build an environment where employees feel a true sense of purpose and belonging?
 Or does success look like reduced turnover and greater productivity among employees because managers are providing meaningful recognition that resonates with their workforce?